billpatterson/modding/rwtf-modlist/docs/new_game_setup.md

 - Spell Research > Options > enable hotkey > Home
 - Spell Research Book Options > enable hotkey > End

+_Sound_:
+Settings > Audio
+True Storms adds some volume controls for rain and thunder.
+You may want to turn down the defaults to better suit other Skyrim volume settings.
+In particular, the "rain while inside buidings" sound is a bit loud.

+## Immersive Equipment Displays

+_Activation Key:_

+IED uses Backspace key as activator, by default.
+This is usually fine, but in Enchanting when renaming an item it can make text editing frustrating as the shortcut key isn't blocked here.

+Suggested: change the key to apostrophe or backslash or something similar.

+To do that, you need to edit the mod's .ini file, and you need the right key code.

+.ini file: in Animations section in Mod Organizer, right click on Immersive Equipment Displays, choose Open In Explorer.
+Look in SKSE\plugins\ folder for ImmersiveEquipmentDisplays.ini to edit.

+Key codes: get from website noted in that .ini file:   https://www.creationkit.com/index.php?title=Input_Script#DXScanCodes

+In .ini file, change this line to set your new activation key:
+ToggleKeys=0x0E

+Semicolon:
+ToggleKeys=0x27

+Apostrophe:
+ToggleKeys=0x28

+Backslash:
+ToggleKeys=0x2B

+F6:
+ToggleKeys=0x40